SPORTSMANSHIP/CONDUCT AND “TEAM TOURNAMENT” RULES

 12)SCORING – Scoring will be determined by the total weight of each teams catch.
 The limit shall be five (5) fish per two angler team, five (5) fish for an angler fishing alone.
 (Some lake limits may be less count or other modifications) Once a tournament limit has been reached, any angler landing an additional fish must stop fishing until a fish is culled to bring the number of fish on board to the tournament limit.
 The partner may complete their cast during the culling process.
 (Some lakes/regions/states may have a different regulation for this process.
 Official regulations will take precedence.)
 Teams presenting more fish than the stated tournament limit will lose their entire weight for that day.
 Check for legal species at each event.
 The official minimum length for bass shall be thirteen (13) inches unless otherwise stated at sign-up or if the lake limit is greater than thirteen (13) inches.
 Bass will be measured laying down, mouth open / tail fanned, on a FLAT board.
 The Regional Director will have the official board for measuring.
 This is the only board that will be used in determining length.
 (Some lakes may require different measuring techniques) Bass presented for weigh-in which fail to measure the prescribed minimum length limit shall be removed from the catch and a penalty of one (1) pound will be deducted from the remaining weight.
 Each team’s catch must be presented in an official weigh-in bag.
 The official penalty for “dead fish” is .20 lbs per dead fish.
 This penalty may vary by lake and/or region.
 “Team Tournaments” will award 100 points for first place, 99 points for second place and so on.
 All ties will be broken by the team weighing the heaviest bass at that event.
 Ten (10) “Show-up” points will be awarded to each team in attendance at American Bass “Team Tournaments”.

 Team Definition: A team may be one single angler or two anglers.
 American Bass will assign a Team ID number to each team.
 That team ID number will not change.
 Any time an angler competes with a different partner, a new team ID number will be assigned.
 There are no substitutions to team members.
 Points are awarded to the team that participates at each event and cannot be transferred to a different team ID number.
 The only exception is if an angler competes in an event by them self and requests that the points be transferred to a team that they are a member of.
 To receive transfer credit, the partner must not be entered in that event with a different partner.
+Each team member must attend and compete in a minimum of two qualifying events during the season, representing the qualifying team, in order to be eligible for AOY and/or Team Classic qualification.
 In order to qualify for any American Bass Team Classic, a team must meet the qualification criteria outlined in these rules.

 Team Classic Qualification: A teams best 5 finishes in a single region will count towards their year-end final points total for that region.
 All teams that enter in a minimum of 5 events during a single season, which may include designated “Special Events” and “Dual Qualifying” events that may cross over into the “next” season, are qualified to compete in one American Bass Team Classics of that team’s choice at the end of that season.
 All teams that enter in more than 5 events, using the same criteria, are qualified for all American Bass Team Classics at the end of the season.
 Each event entered earns a team one (1) “Event Credit” toward Team Classic Qualification.
 “Dual” events allow a team to fish a “next” season event to earn an Event Credit for the “Current” season championships.
 Dual events do not reduce the total number of events required to qualify for Team Classics.
 Each “Dual” event will only award one “Event Credit” towards qualification.
 Any team fishing Dual events will receive one (1) event count credit for the “Current” season and the points towards AOY will be counted towards the “Next” season.
 Teams must have a total event count of 5 event credits each season to qualify for 1 Team Classic each season, or 6 event credits each season to qualify for all Team Classics each season.
 A team’s “worst” finish(s), including the “Show-up” points for that/those event(s) will be dropped for the final standings calculation in that region.
 The best 5 finishes for each team in each region will be counted to determine the regional “Angler’s of the Year” title.
 “Angler’s of the Year” info is provided below.
 Starting with the 2018 Season, a team may “buy-in” to a maximum of two events per season.
 To “buy-in” to a tournament, a team shall pay a $250 basic entry fee (no options required).
 This will give the team an entry into the event.
 One basic entry fee will be added to the chosen event for payback to the field at that event.
 The team shall receive the “participation” points only, and one event credit, for that event which will be added to their total points in that region and in the Traveler’s region if they are in Traveler’s.
 The team must still qualify under the same qualifying criteria as all other teams.